buildsi/splice-experiment/README.md

 The above will submit a bunch of jobs for all `experiment.yaml` files it finds under spliced.
 Note that this variat of experiment.yaml has a splice, replace, and main package (it's not the one in the root here with your main experiment package names).
 Submission scripts will be written to `$PWD/submit` for you to inspect or re-run.

+### Notes

+Conceptually, we are providing a spack install in the container, and only writing the database and libraries installed to our local filesystem to be used as a shared cache.
+Since an installed package might pull in system libraries, this is why it is essential that you don't bind an actual spack install, and (worse) one that has a mix of already installed things.
+Also note that the spack in the container is a custom (modified) version that, along with easily printing all versions and other tweaks, runs in debug mode.
+In practice we found some locking issues on our HPC system and it was helpful to have this verbosity.

 ## Development